-The specialist nurses employed by the Northumbria Trust are hospital-based and work directly with the relevant consultants.
-They provide training for diabetes and epilepsy and can offer the necessary assistance with healthcare plans for these conditions.
+The specialist nurses are hospital-based and work directly with the relevant consultants.
+They can offer the necessary assistance with healthcare plans and provide specialist training for conditions such as diabetes and epilepsy.

 Responsibility of School Staff

 Each request for medicine to be administered to a pupil in school will be considered on its merits.
 The Head will give consideration to the best interests of the pupil and the implications for the school.